 How to Use the Dexcom G6 CLARITY App

-Educational content related to CGM use is made possible with support from Dexcom.
+Educational content related to CGM use is made possible with support from Dexcom, an active partner of Beyond Type 1 at the time of publication.
 Editorial control rests solely on Beyond Type 1.

 A continuous glucose monitor (CGM) is a small medical device that you can wear on your body to measure your blood glucose levels.
 It has helped many people better manage their diabetes by having more information on how their blood glucose levels respond to lifestyle changes like exercise, nutrition and medication.